NVIDIA/NeMo/README.md

 **NOTE:** Ensure the high-speed filesystem is mounted on the job submission node(s) at the same path as on the compute nodes.

-The whole solution uses a set of Docker containers executed on at the Slurm cluster using the [pyxis](https://github.com/NVIDIA/pyxis) plug-in.
+The whole solution uses a set of Docker containers executed on a Slurm cluster (using the [pyxis](https://github.com/NVIDIA/pyxis) plug-in) or a Base Command Platform (BCP) cluster.
 The training container also includes conversion scripts and NVIDIA Triton Model Navigator.
 The inference container comprises the NVIDIA Triton Inference Server with the FasterTransformer backend installed.

 ##### 4.1.1.1.
 Slurm
 <a id="markdown-slurm" name="slurm"></a>